January PDM - Economic Outlook

 deficits?
 Will world markets throw our Economy a curve, or will the U.S. Economy

-such as: "Should the Fed raise
+concerns such as: "Should the Fed raise

 interest rates in an effort to further stimulate growth and control inflation, and if so,

-policy at the Fed cause a ripple in the marketplace?"; "Will GDP be able to rise
+changes that cause a ripple in the marketplace?"; "Will GDP be able to rise

 Given earnings performance, is the economy in large